Cuba: Geography

-The main island, named Cuba, is 1250 km long, constituting most of the nation's land area (104338 km2) and is the largest island in the Caribbean and 17th-largest island in the world by land area.
+Cuba is the principal island, surrounded by four smaller groups of islands: the Colorados Archipelago on the northwestern coast, the Sabana-Camagüey Archipelago on the north-central Atlantic coast, the Jardines de la Reina on the south-central coast and the Canarreos Archipelago on the southwestern coast.
+The main island, named Cuba, is 1250 km long, constituting most of the nation's land area (104338 km2) and is the largest island in the Caribbean and 17th-largest island in the world.
 The main island consists mostly of flat to rolling plains apart from the Sierra Maestra mountains in the southeast, whose highest point is Pico Turquino (1974 m).

-The second-largest island is Isla de la Juventud (Isle of Youth) in the Canarreos archipelago, with an area of 2204 km2.
+The second-largest island is Isla de la Juventud in the Canarreos Archipelago, with an area of 2204 km2.
 Cuba has an official area of 109884 km2.
 Its area is 110860 km2 according to the CIA.